navix/ngfe/README.md

 * Nice submit directive which touches all fields and checks validity.
 * Reduce bundle size dropping @angular/forms.
 * Native date input value transform to/from Date. ??
 * Stricter data type checks in controls.
 * Built-in debounce.
+* Helper directive for build a custom field component.
 * Does not conflict with the native `FormsModule`.
 * Explicit native controls binding (input, select, etc).
 * `OnPush` mode support.